bids-standard/bids-specification/src/appendices/qmri.md

 and to be used as the primary input for quantifying a `T1map`.

-If an additional `UNIT1` image is calculated offline, then the output is to be stored in a derivative BIDS dataset with necessary provenance information.
+If an additional `UNIT1` image is calculated offline, then the output MUST be stored in a derivative BIDS dataset with necessary provenance information.

 ##### `NumberShots` metadata field